MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/getting-started/scenarios.md

 As a developer, you can acquire a token from a number of **application types**, including web applications, mobile applications, desktop applications, web APIs, and application running on devices that don't have a browser (or iOT).
 These types of applications are separated into two categories:

-- Public client applications (desktop and Mobile) use the <xref:Microsoft.Identity.Client.PublicClientApplication> class
+- Public client applications (Desktop and Mobile) use the <xref:Microsoft.Identity.Client.PublicClientApplication> class
 - Confidential client applications (web apps, web APIs, and daemon applications - desktop or web).
 These type of apps use the <xref:Microsoft.Identity.Client.ConfidentialClientApplication>.

 MSAL.NET supports acquiring tokens either in the name of a **user** ![user icon](../media/user-icon.png), or, (and only for confidential client applications), in the name of the application itself (for no user).
 In that case the confidential client application shares a secret with Azure AD ![Azure AD icon](../media/certificate-icon.png)